A big parrot in a little body

 To keep this from happening, the conure owner needs to understand the vital role that proper socialization with all family members plays in the raising of their bird.
 Training is the easiest and most effective way to make that happen and it can solve your conure problems with just a few minutes of one-on-one time a day.

 Think of it this way, I’m sure you know that when you have a parrot it needs out of cage time every day.
 It would just be cruel to leave a bird in a cage for its entire life, right?

-You have a choice… you can spend that out of cage time chasing your unruly conure around the house, as it dive-bombs dad and bites little Timmy’s finger, or you can spend a small fraction of that out of cage time with a quick training session and the rest of the time enjoying each other’s company.
+You have a choice… you can spend that out of cage time chasing your unruly conure around the house, as it dive-bombs dad and bites little Timmy’s finger, or you can spend a small fraction of that out of cage time with a quick training session (3 minutes is all it takes!) and the rest of the time enjoying each other’s company.

 There are over 40 different conure species.
 They vary greatly in size, personality and appearance giving you a lot to think about before you make your final decision on which bird to take home.
 The best thing a perspective conure owner can do is to educate themselves by researching any species they have an interest in before they get one.
 The best teacher will be an owner of the parrot species you are considering.